 Always have a plan B to do cool things around town even on rainy days

 Salvador’s climate is tropical, characterized by high temperatures, high humidity and always warm waters, which makes the city a travel destination year-round.
-The amount of rainfall is lower during the summer, with the rainiest months between April and July.
+The amount of rainfall is lower during the summer, with the rainiest months between April and August.
 If you are in the city at this time, do not worry because the rains here are strong, but at any moment the clouds may dissipate and it suddenly opens a blue sky.

 Get used to seeing rainbows in the sky because the “joke” is more or less like this: it rains.
 The wind comes and takes the cloud.
 The sun shines, and the rainbow comes.
 The wind brings the cloud.
 It rains.
 The wind comes and takes the cloud.
 The sun shines, and comes the rainbow …. and it can be that way all day long!
 This route has nine refuges throughout the city to shelter you in the rain, filling your day with fun and culture.

 We’ve prepared a perfect playlist for this experience.
 Listen now!